Student Organizations

 Outreach

-Poison Prevention is our focused outreach in addition to increasing awareness and understanding about medicinal plants and their uses for better health.
-We are sponsored with materials by Blue Ridge Poison Center in Charlottesville.
+Poison Prevention is our focus for outreach, in addition to increasing awareness and understanding of medicinal plants and their uses for better health.
+We are sponsored by the Blue Ridge Poison Center in Charlottesville for materials.

 Current and Future Projects: